 In such cases, the institution will permit access only to that part of the record that pertains to the inquiring student.

-A student who believes an educational record contains information that is inaccurate or misleading or is otherwise in violation of privacy or other rights may discuss the problem informally with the Director of Records and Registration.
-If the Director of Records and Registration agrees with the student’s request, the appropriate record will be amended.
-If not, the student will be notified within a reasonable period of time that the record will not be amended, and the student will be informed by the Director of Records and Registration of the right to a formal hearing.
-A student request for a formal hearing must be made in writing to the Dean of Faculty who, within a reasonable period of time after receiving such request, will inform the student of the date, place, and the time of the hearing.
+A student who believes an educational record contains information that is inaccurate or misleading or is otherwise in violation of privacy or other rights may discuss the problem informally with the Director of Student Success.
+If the Director of Student Success agrees with the student’s request, the appropriate record will be amended.
+If not, the student will be notified within a reasonable period of time that the record will not be amended, and the student will be informed by the Director of Student Success of the right to a formal hearing.
+A student request for a formal hearing must be made in writing to the Director of Student Success who, within a reasonable period of time after receiving such request, will inform the student of the date, place, and the time of the hearing.
 A student may present evidence relevant to the issues raised and may be assisted or represented at the hearing by one or more persons of their choice, including attorneys at the student’s expense.
-The hearing panel that will adjudicate such challenges will be the Provost, the Dean of Enrollment Services, and the Chair of the Student Affairs Committee.
+The hearing panel that will adjudicate such challenges will be the Provost, the Director of Academics, and the Director of Financial Aid.

 The decision of the hearing panel will be final, and will be based solely on the evidence presented at the hearing.
 Notification will consist of written statements summarizing the evidence and stating the reasons for the decisions.
 The decision will be delivered to all parties concerned.
 Education records will be corrected or amended in accordance with the decision of the hearing panel if the decision is in favor of the student.
 If the decision is unsatisfactory to the student, the student may place in the education records statements commenting on the information in the records, or statements setting forth any reasons for disagreeing with the decision of the hearing panel.
 The statements will be maintained as part of the student’s record and released whenever the record in question is disclosed.
 Students who believe the adjudication of their challenges was unfair or not in keeping with the provisions of the Act may submit written requests to the President of the College for assistance.
 Students who believe their rights have been abridged may also file complaints with U.S. Department of Education, Family Policy Compliance Office, 400 Maryland Ave., S.W., Washington, DC 20202-8520, concerning the alleged failures of Richard Bland College to comply with the Act.
 Revisions and clarifications will be published as experience with the law and institution’s policy warrants.